 These unaudited condensed consolidated financial statements should be read in conjunction with the audited consolidated financial statements for the year ended December 31, 2022, as included in the Group's most recently filed IPO prospectus (the "Prospectus") dated November 9, 2023, filed with the Securities and Exchange Commission on November 13, 2023.
-There have been no material changes to the Company's significant accounting policies as described in the Company's audited consolidated financial statements for the year ended December 31, 2022, as included in the Prospectus.
+There have been no material changes to the Company's significant accounting policies as described in the Company's audited consolidated financial statements its Annual Report on Form 10-K for the year ended December 31, 2022 December 31, 2023, (the "Form 10-K"), except as included in the Prospectus described below.